kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 parentBehavior.addChildBehavior(viewBehavior)
 ```

-Here, you've defined a parent behavior, which doesn't do anything, then added some physical properties to the white square.
+Here you've defined a parent behavior, which doesn't do anything, then you added some physical properties to the white square.
 Carry on by adding this code:

 ```swift
 let fieldBehavior = UIFieldBehavior.springField()